RomiPla/Shell_prueba/README.md

 ## Introduction

 The Simple Shell project is an implementation of a basic command-line interpreter written in C. It allows users to enter commands and execute them, providing access to various operating system services.

+## What is a shell?
+A shell is a command interpreter; a program that provides a user interface to access and interact with an operating system.
+In simple terms, the shell acts as an intermediary between the user and the operating system.

+This program offers a command-line interface for executing programs or using various utilities within the operating system.
+It's responsible for interpreting commands and generating OS actions based on each individual's requirements.

+## How does it work?
+When a user enters a command in the shell, it analyzes the input to determine what action should be taken and then calls the corresponding program to perform the requested task.
+In other words, it reads the user-entered commands and executes them.

+It has a command-line syntax that allows the user to input commands and options to perform a variety of tasks within the operating system.
+The commands can be executable programs, scripts, or internal commands provided by this interpreter.

+The shell can also utilize environment variables, which are used to store information about the operating system environment, such as system settings and file paths.

 ## Getting Started